luismangubat/luismangubat/README.md

 - ⚒  Currently working for RBC as a developer intern
 - 🔭 I have history of creating modern web application and machine learning projects
 - 🌱 I’m currently learning Blockchain technology speciifically Solidity (Ethereum)
-- ⚡ My other hobbies is Photography and Videography
+- ⚡ Founder of Stei Light Media, which is a marketing agency specalizing in photography & videography
 - 🚀 Fun Fact: Former U19 Philippine National Rugby Player

 ### Socials